Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (B) A registered nurse shall maintain current knowledge of the duties, responsibilities, and accountabilities for safe nursing practice.

-(C) A registered nurse shall demonstrate competence and accountability in all areas of practice in which the nurse is engaged which includes, but is not limited to, the following:
+(C) A registered nurse shall demonstrate competence and accountability in all areas of practice in which the nurse is engaged including:

 (1) Consistent performance of all aspects of nursing care; and